iotaledger/hornet/docker-example/README.md

 docker compose run hornet tool jwt-api --databasePath data/p2pstore
 ```

+*NOTE: Depending on your Docker installation you might need to run `docker-compose` instead.*

 ### Start your node
-Start your node as a deamon process:
+Start your node as a daemon process:

 ```
 docker compose up -d